openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

 * We will provide support for a global redux store, which will act as a central place to store data.

-* We will use containers to access data from redux store and provide it to components via props.
+* We will use containers to access data from the redux store and provide it to components via props.

 * We will have support to update any component into a container if it needs to access any data from the redux store, which it currently does not have access to.
 We can see this by an example where NavbarHeader component initially displays site title.
 This component now needs to display authenticated username, which is there in the redux store.